columnflow/columnflow/docs/user_guide/ml.md

 :end-at: return "bash::$HBT_BASE/sandboxes/venv_columnar_tf.sh"
 ```
 It is recommended to start the path with `bash::`, to indicate that you want to source the {py:meth}`~columnflow.ml.MLModel.sandbox` with `bash`.
-How to actual write the setup and requirement file can be found in the section about [setting up a sandbox](building_blocks/sandbox).
+How to actually write the setup and requirement files can be found in the section about [setting up a sandbox](building_blocks/sandbox).

 ## datasets:
-In the {py:meth}`~columnflow.ml.MLModel.datasets` function, you specify which datasets are important for your machine learning model and which dataset instance should be extracted from your config.
+In the {py:meth}`~columnflow.ml.MLModel.datasets` function, you specify which datasets are important for your machine learning model and which dataset instance(s) should be extracted from your config.
-To use this function your datasets needs to be added to your campaign, as defined by the [Order](https://python-order.readthedocs.io/en/latest/>) Module.
+To use this function your datasets needs to be added to your campaign, as defined by the [Order](https://python-order.readthedocs.io/en/latest/) Module.
 An example can be found [here](https://github.com/uhh-cms/cmsdb/blob/d83fb085d6e43fe9fc362df75bbc12816b68d413/cmsdb/campaigns/run2_2018_nano_uhh_v11/top.py).
 It is recommended to return this as `set`, to prevent double counting.
-In the following example all datasets given by the {ref} external config <init_of_ml_model> are taken, but also an additional is given.
+In the following example all datasets given by the {ref}`external config <init_of_ml_model>` are taken, but also an additional is given.
 Note how the name of each dataset is used to get an `dataset instance` from your `config instance`, this ensures that you properly use the correct dataset.
 ```{literalinclude} ./ml_code.py
 :language: python